dmentipl/plonk/docs/index.rst

 Plonk is a Python tool for analysis and visualization of smoothed particle hydrodynamics data with a focus on astrophysical fluid dynamics, as opposed to cosmology.
-For example, simulations of accretion discs, or star formation.

-Plonk aims to provide an alternative to tools such as the Phantom analysis tools and Splash.
-A problem with both of those tools is that they are compiled, and as such they are less flexible and scriptable than interpreted Python code.
+With Plonk we aim to provide a Python alternative to tools such as the analysis tools bundled with Phantom, and to the visualization tool Splash.

 .. toctree::
     :maxdepth: 2